krylosov-aa/context-async-sqlalchemy/docs_sources/docs/getting_started.md

 ### Write own

-If there is no ready-made solution for you, don't worry!
-You can see [how it works](how_middleware_works.md) and write your own.
+If there’s no ready-made solution that fits your needs - don’t worry!
+You can check out [how it works](how_middleware_works.md) and implement your own.

 ## Use it